zertrin/clikraken/README.md

 clikraken looks for settings in `~/.config/clikraken/settings.ini`.

 If the settings file doesn't exist yet, default settings are assumed.
 You can see the default settings by calling `clikraken generate_settings`.
-Currently these settings are mostly useful for defining the default currency pair to assume if not provided as an option (--pair).
-The current built-in default pair is XETHZEUR.
+Currently these settings are mostly useful for defining the default currency pair to assume if not provided as an option (--pair). *The current built-in default pair is XETHZEUR*.
 You may want to change that if you are mostly trading with another currency pair.

 You can generate your `settings.ini` by doing the following: